Nero Wolfe: Fictional entities

 The books frequently mention brands that do not exist: for instance, Wolfe owns a Heron automobile, which Archie drives, and Wethersill automobiles are also mentioned.
-A Marley revolver (also Carley, in "Die Like A Dog") is Archie's weapon of choice.
-A semi-fictional revolver brand is the Haskell (mentioned in A Right To Die).
+A Marley revolver (also Carley, in Die Like a Dog) is Archie's weapon of choice.
+A semi-fictional revolver brand is the Haskell (mentioned in A Right to Die).
 The Rabson lock likewise does not exist; the name was borrowed by Lawrence Block and used in his Bernie Rhodenbarr mysteries.
 Wolfe serves Remisier brandy or Follansbee's gin to guests and drinks Remmers' beer.
 Archie goes dancing at the Flamingo Club, which is now the name of more than one place in the New York City area, but the one in the books antedates them.
-Archie also frequently goes to Manhattan addresses that do not exist, for instance, 171 East 52nd Street in Might As Well Be Dead.
+Archie also frequently goes to Manhattan addresses that do not exist, for instance, 171 East 52nd Street in Might as Well Be Dead.
 Wolfe's address, as mentioned above, is also fictional.

+(Stout initially used many real brands: Archie drives a Ford, carries a Colt pistol or revolver, and uses an Underwood typewriter.
+Stout was bothered when his stationer mentioned that, every time Stout mentioned Underwood's in a story, sales of that brand went up – and so switched to fictional brands.
+Ian Fleming, a fan of Stout, borrowed the technique for the James Bond novels, both fictional and real.)

 On the other hand, real names and places also occur in the text, presumably for verisimilitude; Wolfe serves Bar-Le-Duc to a visitor on one occasion.
 The "Churchill Hotel" (officially the Hotel Churchill), mentioned many times, is a real hotel in Manhattan, and Sardi's is a real restaurant.
 Real people, for example, J. Edgar Hoover (notably in The Doorbell Rang), Walter Winchell and Texas Guinan are also mentioned.